BuildOnViction/docs/docs/wp-and-research/specs/trc21_standard.md

 ```

 - ```estimateFee```: Estimate the transaction fee in terms of the token that the transaction makers will have to pay.
-Transaction fee will be paid to the issuer of the TRC21 token contract following our TomoZ protocol detailed in here[add link].
+Transaction fee will be paid to the issuer of the TRC21 token contract following our TomoZ protocol detailed in [here](https://docs.google.com/document/d/1jxD3DsU7GWhxQhs0R8hCmqIQvfQfJjAQaioBoRrVGIA/edit?usp=sharing).

 ```solidity
 function estimateFee(uint256 value) external view returns (uint256);